 I prefer hostels over budget hotels.

-If I had the choice, I’d rather stay in a hostel or even a shared place on Airbnb than in budget hotels.
+If I had the choice, I’d rather stay in hostels or even shared spaces on Airbnb than in budget hotels.
 These impersonal institutions often have lack security.
 The long hallways and rows of empty rooms always make me feel very exposed.
 I always feel it’d be so easy for someone to barge it unnoticed into my room anytime.
 Unfortunately, in mid-sized towns (read: Creepy Hotel Experience in Kars, Turkey) this type of hotels is probably your only choice.
 But I never like it.
 I’m thinking of investing in a portable travel lock like this.

 I won’t lie.
 Violence against women is a big problem.
 Thus it can seem like it’s harder for a female traveler to explore the world solo.
 But most of the world is not a scary place.
 I’ve been to over 60 countries – most of them by myself – and I can count the number of uncomfortable situations I encountered in 2 hands.
 Yes, I’ve been scared.
 But getting through these uncomfortable – occasionally scary – experiences has taught me to trust my gut.